seamusmcshane/SensorMonitor/README.md

 ## Dependencies

-These dependencies are based whats needed after a fresh Raspbian GNU/Linux 11 install.
+These dependencies are based whats needed after a fresh Raspbian/PI OS GNU/Linux 10/11 install.

 For other distributions you will need to substitute equivilant commands and packages.